 - Joe, and others like him, are proving a model, providing evidence of success that can influence decision makers and be taken to scale.
 Gram Vikas has been at the forefront of promoting ‘life with dignity’ for thousands of households in rural Orissa by enabling them to have water and sanitation facilities covering 100% of the village population.

-- Gram Vikas has partnered with more than 66,000 families in more than a thousand villages covering 354,100 poor in 27 districts of Orissa.
+- Gram Vikas has partnered with more than 66,000 families in more than a thousand villages covering 354,100 poor in 25 districts of Orissa, serving more than 3,89,333 people.
 But Joe’s dynamic leadership and Gram Vikas’ model of inclusive sanitation is having impact beyond the state of Orissa.

 - The MANTRA program is shaping future policy at the national level.
 Movement and Action Network for Transformation of Rural Areas is Gram Vikas’ comprehensive habitat development and governance program that uses common concerns regarding clean water and sanitation to unite and empower communities, launch development initiatives, and improve community health.
 MANTRA is based on inclusion, sustainability, cost sharing and social and gender equity.